joheras/CLoDSA/README.md

-# CLoDeSeAugmentor
+# CLoDSA

-CLoDeSeAugmentor is an open-source image augmentation library for object classification, localization, detection and semantic segmentation.
+CLoDSA is an open-source image augmentation library for object classification, localization, detection and semantic segmentation.
 It supports a wide variety of augmentation techniques and allows the user to easily combine them.

 ## Features